ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/services/image-downloader.md

 }
 ```

-The `downloadImage` method takes as parameter the image url and returns a `Future<Uint8List>` as the representation of the downloaded image.
+The `downloadImage` method takes as a parameter the image url and returns a `Future<Uint8List>` as the representation of the downloaded image.

 ## Create a custom image downloader
-To create your own image downloader, you only need to implement the `downloadImage` method, here is a simplified version of the default implementation:
+To create your own image downloader, you need to implement the `downloadImage` method, see a simplified version of the default implementation:

 ```dart
 class DefaultBeagleImageDownloader implements BeagleImageDownloader {